Pickens leads No. 5 Georgia past No. 8 Baylor in Sugar Bowl

 Georgia was without about a dozen regulars, including three starting offensive linemen.
 Some players were hurt while others sat out to preserve their health for the NFL draft.

-Meanwhile, top Georgia running back D’Andre Swift saw only limited action because of an ailing shoulder.
+Meanwhile, top running back D’Andre Swift saw only limited action because of an ailing shoulder.

 Zamir White, known for persevering through two major knee operations in recent years, carried 18 times for 92 yards and a touchdown.